-- Coordinating assignment scheduling for interviewers in their area (Contractor may decide to assign this task to home office staff as well) - Quality control field visits with interviewers (see below 2.4.2 "LPIS Field Validation of Interviewers") - Facilitating local LPS data review meetings - Visiting "hostile sites" and attempting to remedy the situation - Updating the MSR as needed

-• Updating the permit holder ID List with new information provided by interviewers and NMFS.
+- Coordinating assignment scheduling for interviewers in their area (Contractor may decide to assign this task to home office staff as well) - Quality control field visits with interviewers (see below 2.4.2 "LPIS Field Validation of Interviewers") - Review of monthly interviewer performance measure reports and follow-up with interviewers on any problems identified. - Facilitating local LPS data review meetings - Visiting "hostile sites" and attempting to remedy the situation - Updating the MSR as needed - Updating the permit holder ID List with new information provided by interviewers and NMFS.

 In addition to their local data review meeting, field Supervisors are expected to attend two LPS data review meetings each year (see 2.7 below).
-Field Supervisors are also expected to attend the annual LPIS contract start-up meeting to be held in Silver Spring, Maryland sometime prior to sampling in June.
+Field Supervisors are also expected to attend the annual LPIS contract start-up meeting to be held in Silver Spring, Maryland sometime prior to sampling in June (see 2.7 below).